Top Questions to Review Before Your Residency Interview

 The main question you need to answer is Why?.
 Why you?
-You must be ready to answer any direct Why? question as well as be ready
+You must be ready to answer any direct or indirect Why? question as well as be ready

 to ask questions that show your high interest in joining this particular program.
-Questions you ask and the way your answer other questions are, in fact, the answers on Why? question too.
+The way you answer other questions and questions you ask, in fact, are the answers on Why? question too.

 (read a sample list of questions to ask here).
-Let us start from direct Why? questions.
+But let us start with some possible direct Why? questions.

 - Why did you apply to our program?
 (Why are you interested to join our residency program?)